mackyle/git-osx-installer/README_PATCHES.txt

   - `patches/instaweb/q/t_instaweb_no-kill-nothing.diff`
   - `patches/instaweb/q/t_instaweb_auto-port.diff`

-  My own patches to improve the usability of git instaweb by making it run from within a git checkout that is not at the top-level of the working tree, enable source highlighting if highlight is available, use the installed copy of mime.types (since there isn't such a file in OS X), enable pathinfo mode, blame and better rename detection, add a 'graphiclog' link to the pages that uses git-browser to show a graphic representation of commit ancestry, to bind to both IPv4 and IPv6 addresses and browse to localhost instead of 127.0.0.1, to enable readme blob display, to default to binding only to the localhost address if `instaweb.local` has not been set at all, to avoid attempting to kill using a process id of "" and finally to attempt to automatically select an available port to listen on if one was not specified and the first chosen port is not available.
+  My own patches to improve the usability of git instaweb by enabling source highlighting if highlight is available, using the installed copy of mime.types (since there isn't such a file in OS X), enabling pathinfo mode, blame and better rename detection, adding a 'graphiclog' link to the pages that uses git-browser to show a graphic representation of commit ancestry, binding to both IPv4 and IPv6 addresses and browsing to localhost instead of 127.0.0.1, enabling readme blob display, defaulting to binding only to the localhost address if `instaweb.local` has not been set at all, avoiding attempting to kill using a process id of "" and finally attempting to automatically select an available port to listen on if one was not specified and the first chosen port is not available.
 The ipv6 patch is only effective when using lighttpd as the web server (which is the default).
-The fcgi patch enables FCGI mode if the FCGI perl module is present.
+The fcgi patch enables FCGI mode when the needed FCGI perl module is present.
 Have not been posted elsewhere.

 * Add submodule support to gitweb: